eawilson-CompBio/EnsembleMHC-Covid/EnsembleMHC/README.md

 * [R](https://www.r-project.org/)

-* gnu-sed (only appplicable if using macOS).
-This can be accomplised using homebrew
+* gnu-sed (only applicable if using macOS).
+This can be accomplished using homebrew

   Download homebrew
 	```bash